CTRL-B-X/NASA-NSC-BAC/README.md

 ---

 ###   Executive Summary

-During a security assessment of the **NASA Safety Center (NSC)** web infrastructure, I identified a logic flaw that allowed external users to bypass "NASA-Only" network restrictions.
-By manipulating specific URL parameters, the application's access control mechanism was tricked into identifying a public request as an internal, authorized session.
-This provided unauthorized access to restricted resources intended solely for NASA personnel.
+During a security assessment of the **NASA Safety Center (NSC)** web infrastructure, I identified a logic flaw while testing network-based access controls from a public internet connection.
+The application relied on client-controllable URL parameters to determine whether a request originated from an internal NASA network or the public internet.
+By manipulating a specific query parameter, the access control mechanism could be tricked into granting "Internal" status to an external request.
+This bypass allowed unauthorized access to restricted resources intended solely for NASA personnel.

 ---